For an optimal view of our website, please rotate your tablet horizontally.

 (Text from the nomination and other sources)

-See many details of the fascinating frescos and get more information in the photo tour.
+Many details of the fascinating frescos and more information in the photo tour.

 Eastern desert – Az Zarqa' Governorate,